 2. Determine the Board of Trustees

-Board of trustees are important in an NGO.
-At this stage, you are supposed to determine the board of trustees for your NGO because they are the ones that governs and manages the organization.
+This is the second step to register your NGO with the CAC in Nigeria.
+The board of trustees is important in an NGO.
+At this stage, you are supposed to determine the board of trustees for your NGO because they are the ones that govern and manage the organization.

-The board of trustees are the equivalent of shareholders or directors in an incorporated company.
-To do this successfully, you can speak with other friends and family members that share the same beliefs and values with you.
+The board of trustees is the equivalent of shareholders or directors in an incorporated company.
+To do this successfully, you can speak with other friends and family members that share the same beliefs and values as you.

 3. Public Notification to Register NGO